jonezy35/NSM-on-Docker/README.md

 I recently set up Elasticsearch, Kibana, and Suricata in my homelab in docker containers utilizing filebeat to ship the logs from Suricata's eve.json to Elasticsearch.
-This is the process.
+This was the process.

+First off you need to make sure you have docker.
+I also did this on an ubuntu server that I'm running on ESXI.
+Keep in mind the OS you're running on when looking at my commands.

+## Create a Directory

+In my home directory I have a Docker directory for my Docker projects..
+Inside that Docker directory I created an ELK directory and inside there I created a suricata directory.
+Once you have that done and you've installed docker you should be ready to start.